-In order to build our application, we are going to start with the ZendSkeletonApplication available from github.
-Go to https://github.com/zendframework/ZendSkeletonApplication and click the "Zip" button.
-This will download a le with а name like zendframework-ZendSkeletonApplication-zfrelease-2.0.0beta5-2-qc2c7315.zip or similar.
+In order to build our application, we are going to start with the ZendSkeletonApplicaavailable from github. to https://github.com/zendframework/ZendSkeletonApplication click the "Zip" button.
+This will download a le with name zendframework-ZendSkeletonApplication-zfrelease-2.0.0beta5-2-qc2c7315.zip similar.